Skip to main content Skip to site footer

 Luton Town Football Club 2020 LTD Customer Charter

-Luton Town is a Football Club at the heart of our Community, Our mission across our club and Community Trust is to deliver excellence for our supporters, partners, and sponsors Whether on the pitch, in the stadium, in our Community trust, or at our retail outlets.
+Luton Town is a Football Club at the heart of our community.
+Our mission across our club and Community Trust is to deliver excellence for our supporters, partners, and sponsors whether on the pitch, in the stadium, in our Community trust, or at our retail outlets.

-We are committed to providing exciting, Welcoming, safe match day experiences for all supporters regardless of age, gender, ethnicity, disability, or sexual orientation.
+We are committed to providing exciting, welcoming, safe match day experiences for all supporters regardless of age, gender, ethnicity, disability, or sexual orientation.

 We are also committed to the long-term sustainability of the club and ensuring that Luton Town continues to provide support and inclusion for our local Town for generations to come.

-This charter represents the club’s policy in regard to the standards the general public can expect when dealing with all aspects and departments of Luton Town football club, It is designed to provide our customers with information about the club and what we are doing to make sure we give the best possible opportunities and services we can.
+This charter represents the club’s policy in regard to the standards the general public can expect when dealing with all aspects and departments of Luton Town football club.
+It is designed to provide our customers with information about the club and what we are doing to make sure we give the best possible opportunities and services we can.
 We will display the charter on our website and in prominent places at our venues.

 Complaints procedure